Visit one of Oregon's most spectacular coastal towns, steeped in history.

 This is the most dangerous stretch of water in the world, known as the Graveyard of the Pacific.
 The shifting sandbars and treacherous currents at the mouth of the river have claimed over 2,000 shipwrecks and countless lives.
 Crossing the Columbia River Bar is a terrifying experience in poor conditions.

-You can also learn about Astoria's fascinating history.
-Famous explorers Lewis and Clark passed through here on their overland expedition to the West Coast in 1804-1806, and camped at nearby Fort Clatsop.
+Famous explorers Lewis and Clark passed through Astoria on their overland expedition to the West Coast in 1804-1806, and camped at nearby Fort Clatsop.
 John Jacob Astor then established a fur trading station here in 1911, making Astoria the first permanent settlement on the West Coast.

 John Jacob Astor wanted to eclipse San Francisco and make Astoria the main port on the West Coast.
 However the treacherous conditions of the Columbia River thwarted those ambitions, and San Francisco eclipsed Astoria to became the foremost port of the western U.S. The two cities share a remarkable similarity in their physical appearance, with hillsides lined with beautiful Victorian homes.